 How does Soap form?

-When we heat sodium or potassium hydroxide with fatty acids.
-Soaps are formed by this reaction.
-The reaction is called saponification.
+When we heat sodium or potassium hydroxide (KOH) with fatty acids, then Soap is formed by this reaction.
+This reaction is called Saponification.

 Chemical formula of Soap = C17H35COONa